ZachPetroff/Babybot/README.md

  The code within this repository attempts to explore how extinction bursts arise: the cognitive mechanisms, the physical systems, and the interplay between the two.

+ # Violation of Expectancy and Frustration
+  In many of the Mobile-Paradigm studies that followed the original, researchers reported frustration on the faces of the infants during disconnect phase.
+This seems to be an appropriate response, if one expects a reward following a certain action and that reward is not given, the most obvious reaction is that of frustration.
+Thus, one way we modeled extinction bursts is by modeling frustration in terms of violation of expectancy.
+Once the limb is connected and the infant begins to acquire a reward, they also begin to acquire an expectation for that reward.
+While the reward is still given, the expectation works against the reward, due to boredom or disinterest.
+However, when the reward is no longer given, feelings of frustration begin to bubble-up.
+We all have things in our life that we take forgranted, small rewards, that in their absence, fill us with a greater want than when they were attainable.
+This was the intuition behind this model of the "babybot".

  # Mobile Dynamics
   The intuition behind this approach is that there are certain times during the connected phase when there is no additional reward for moving the connected limb; rather, there is a cost.
 The contingent reward for the connected